Special offer

 Jumpstart your hiring with a $100 CAD credit to sponsor your first job.*

-Writing a welcoming a new employee email is an essential step of the onboarding process.
-This article will explain the importance of such an email and give you tips on making the announcement successful.
+In this article, we explain the importance of such an e-mail and give you tips on making the announcement successful.

 Ready to get started?